TwoBrainzz/ShopGoodWill-Shipping-Displayer/README.md

 A browser extension that **displays estimated shipping costs** directly on the listings page of [ShopGoodWill.com](https://www.shopgoodwill.com), based on your zip code.

 ## Features
-✅ Automatically detects your zip code (set via options).
-✅ Displays estimated shipping costs on item listings.
+Displays estimated shipping costs on item listings using the provided ZIP code.
-✅ Uses a fallback method for items with missing shipping data.
+Uses a fallback method for items with missing shipping data.

 ## Installation
 ### Option 1: Download & Install Manually